mekane/MUD-Area-Builder/README.md

    * `grunt test` - runs the unit tests, telling mocha to pipe the source through Babel.
 This is necessary once any source or test code has ES6 features that Node doesn't support.
    * `grunt build` - transpiles source, builds stylus, and puts all output in *build/*
    * `grunt server` - starts a development web server using *build/* as its web root, and keeps a watcher running that re-runs build if any of the source files change.

+## TODO List

+   * Stateful Room form component that keeps internal track of whether the room had exits or not
+   * Stateful Map component(?) that keeps track of which room is selected.
+This could also be internal editor state that is passed down into the components.
+Knows if room form is showing or not.
+   * edit room popup on room click
+   * auto-show edit room for new room when clicking hover arrow
+   * detect adjacent rooms when adding new rooms and auto-connect them to keep a normal structure
+   * size the room-map to fit all the rooms, make its container scroll: auto
+   * translate the whole room-map so negative indices are positive
+   * draw prettier exit and "add" arrow
+   *
+   * Add 'Undo'
+   *
+   * save state to local storage
+   * export to area file text
+   * parse area file and load